zupa-hu/errors/README.md

 output := Foo(e, "input")
 ```

-I said 99% because at the very top of the call chain, you have to create an error context and handle it like so:
+I said most of the places because at the very top of the call chain, you have to create an error context and handle it like so:

 ```go
 Err := errors.InContext(func(e E) {